Design Opportunities for Explainable AI Paraphrasing Tools: A User Study with Non-native English Speakers: Results

-\ptitle{Potential learning effect.} Fourteen participants anticipated a potential learning impact with the integrated features (M=4.0, SD=0.8 in Q5).
-This expectation appeared to stem from the belief that \textbf{increased interaction with the features could lead to concrete learning experiences}.
-P15 highlighted that \textit{``engaging in the comparative analysis of suggestions’ various aspects could deepen understanding in English and promote thorough learning.''} Similarly, P13 noted that \textit{``the diverse insights provided by each feature enriched my engagement with English.''} Moreover, P22, majoring in English education, noted that the tool could particularly benefit language learners with low proficiency, as \textit{``the tool provides explanations for suggestions, enhancing accessibility to information needed for learning English.''}
+Fourteen participants anticipated a potential learning impact with the integrated features.
+This expectation appeared to stem from the belief that \textbf{increased interaction with the features could lead to learning experiences.} P15 highlighted that \textit{``engaging in the comparative analysis of suggestions’ various aspects could deepen understanding in English and promote thorough learning.''} Similarly, P13 noted that \textit{``the diverse insights provided by each feature enriched my engagement with English.''} Moreover, P22, majoring in English education, noted that the tool could particularly benefit language learners with low proficiency, as \textit{``the tool provides explanations for suggestions, enhancing accessibility to information needed for learning English.''} P1 nominated \fexample{} for helpful in learning English: \textit{``Example Sentence, unlike other features that provide direct hints, allows for the indirect exploration of various sentences and fosters thoughtful consideration.''}

-Example Sentence (M=3.73, SD=0.91) was frequently mentioned for facilitating critical thinking and engagement with English texts.
-P1 shared, \textit{``Example Sentence, unlike other features that provide direct hints, allows for the indirect exploration of various sentences and fosters thoughtful consideration.''} In contrast, AI Score (< Integrated: $p<.01$ in Q5) and Frequency (<Integrated: $p<.01$ in Q5) were deemed less beneficial for language learning due to the potential reliance on numerical data without accompanying explanations, which participants found less instructive.